-I had spent almost a week in Louisiana while taking a road trip from Las Vegas to Florida.
-I had never been to this state before and found it very friendly, pleasant and slow paced.
-New Orleans was a fantastic city to visit that was full of beautiful architecture, deep culture and history, plus a delicious creole cuisine scene.
+I had spent almost a week in Louisiana while taking a road trip from Las Vegas to Florida, and New Orleans was the centerpiece of my stay.
+I had never been to this state before, and found it very friendly, pleasant, and slow paced.
+I loved New Orleans, and it was a remarkable city to visit.
+It was full of beautiful architecture, deep culture, and history, plus a delicious food scene.

 From polishing off a plate of powdered sugar beignets while wearing black to eating way too much gumbo, my “What I ate in Louisiana – A Food Journal”.

-Everything was magnificent at Café Amelie and I highly recommend it for the beautiful atmosphere, great service and flavorful dishes.
+Everything was magnificent at Café Amelie, and I highly recommend it for the beautiful atmosphere, great service, and spot-on dishes.

 For restaurant reservations and menu information, please visit Café Amelie.

-I was recommended this restaurant and in turn, recommending it to you.
-The Court of Two Sisters was a terrific dining experience and I would not mind dining here again, and again.
+I was recommended this restaurant, and in turn I am recommending it to you.
+The Court of Two Sisters was a terrific dining experience, and I would not mind dining here again, and again.
 The restaurant is located inside an old mansion that was built around 1726, with the rooms of the home used as dining rooms.
-The restaurant’s atmosphere is classic and the menu is traditional to the region, it was a wonderful dining experience.
+The restaurant’s atmosphere is classic, and the menu is traditional to the region.

-My adult daughter and I started off with a couple of cocktails, which lead to a delicious feast of appetizers, hearty entrees and a couple of sweet desserts.
-We kicked off our meal with the Jalepeno Bacon Wrapped Duck Breast which was delicious.
+My adult daughter and I started off with a couple of cocktails, which lead to a delicious feast of appetizers, hearty entrees, and a couple of sweet desserts.
+We kicked off our meal with the Jalepeno Bacon Wrapped Duck Breast, which was divine.
 It was both savory and spicy, along with being sweet from the Wild Berry Gastrique.

 My daughter ordered the Veal Oscar that she enjoyed very much.
-As for myself, I ordered the Louisiana Crabmeat Au Gratin which was made with a Mornay Sauce, baked in a casserole and served with asparagus and hollandaise.
-It was magnificent and I recommend it to those looking for a filling seafood dish.
+As for myself, I ordered the Louisiana Crabmeat Au Gratin, which was made with a Mornay Sauce, baked in a casserole, then served with asparagus and hollandaise.
+It was magnificent, and I recommend it to those looking for a hearty seafood dish.

-We also ordered two desserts because we could not decide on one to share.
+We ordered two desserts because we could not decide on one to share.
 We were very interested in the Bananas Foster that was flambéed tableside.
-It was fun to watch and great to eat.
-I also tried the Bread Pudding which was fantastic because it was made with a whiskey sauce.
+It was fun to watch, and great to eat.
+I also tried the Bread Pudding, which was terrific because it was made with a whiskey sauce.

 For more information and reservations, please visit Court of Two Sisters.